 Anger Towards Contrary Viewpoints

 Anything that’s challenged, that’s contrary to what they say, the common reaction of narcissists is to become upset, with outbursts of madness.
-Which skirts a borderline personality disorder in itself.
+This skirts traits of a borderline personality disorder.

 It’s the fear of abandonment, that brings out this rage.
 When they react with heated emotion, all they’re doing is bringing forward their deepest insecurities to the surface, as a last resort.

 The reason why these sudden at times violent feelings of anger and rage emerge, is because they’re externalizing their anxiety.
-It could also be the shame, related to their emotions hidden dormant.
+It could also be the shame, of their hidden dormant emotions.

 When they’re on the verge of experiencing some type of hurt or humiliation from their past, the rage then conveniently exposes these unwanted feelings.